Sam aged 0!

 Sam aged 4

-Sam was by now attending Birdwood Nursery full-time, and this was the photo taken when a professional photographer visited to snap all the children.
-It was actually the same nursery I attended myself... many aeons before!
+Sam was by now attending Birdwood Nursery, Maidenhead, full-time - and this was the photo taken when a professional photographer visited to snap all the children.
+It was actually the same nursery I attended myself... many aeons before, so it was nice he could follow in my footsteps as it were.

 Sam aged 5

-This is Sam's official school photo for his first year at Boyne Hill Infants' School.
-I still have this photo on my keyring to this day!
+This is Sam's official school photo for his first year at Boyne Hill Infants' School, Maidenhead.
+I kept this photo on my keyring for years and years, and it was still there when he was an adult!
 I think he looks very smart in his uniform - and what a lovely smile.

 Sam aged 6

-Sam's getting a bit older now... this was taken at Carters Steam Fair, Holyport village green.
-He's standing by the trailer that is full of old-style penny arcade slot machines - which we had great fun trying out!
+Sam's getting a bit older now... this was taken at Carters Steam Fair, on Holyport village green, where it pitches up each summer.
+He's standing by the trailer that is full of old-style penny arcade slot machines - which we all had great fun trying out!
 I thought this photo was very natural, and I liked the bright colours of the fair around him.
-He's also wearing his Action Man t-shirt!
+He's also wearing his Action Man t-shirt - he was a big Action Man fan at the time - just as I'd been as a young boy too.

 Sam aged 7

-This is Sam in his Harrowby School uniform the day of the Queen's Golden Jubilee celebrations.
-His class performed a song that their teacher had written especially for the occasion, and performed it live in front of the BBC cameras at Boultham Park, Lincoln.
+This is Sam in his Harrowby School uniform, on the day of the Queen's Golden Jubilee celebrations.
+His class performed a song that their teacher had written especially for the occasion, and performed it live in front of the BBC cameras at Boultham Park, Lincoln!

 The crowd all joined in later for a finale of 'All You Need is Love'... the lyrics of which were helpfully printed on the reverse of these balloons, as demonstrated here by Sam!
-It was great too seeing him on stage doing his stuff.
+It was great too seeing him on stage doing his stuff - and I was to see him onstage more and more as he grew older.

 Sam aged 8

-Again this is a professional photo, taken at the Windsor 'Old Portraits' studio near the castle when we took a boat trip from Maidenhead with my mum one summer's day.
-We both got dressed up for a photo, and then they also took this separate one of Sam which I thought was quite charming.
+Again this is a professional photo, taken at the Windsor 'Old Portraits' studio near the castle when we took our annual boat trip from Maidenhead with my mum one summer's day in 2003.
+We both got dressed up for a photo, and then they also took this separate one of Sam which I thought was quite charming, and would be perfect to use here.

 Sam aged 9